bigcompany/safewallet/Readme.md

  - Checks ledger database for accounts payable
  - Settles accounts payable by draining current "hot-wallet"
- - Can only make payments if a previously off-line wallet has been manually brought on-line
+ - Can only make payments if a previously offline wallet has been manually brought on-line
  - Withdrawal requests are subject to security measures before they are approved

 *To start withdrawals in development environment*